lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 You can also tick the checkbox *Clear error messages* in the post submit box, near the update button.
 In this way you can clear the error message without adding a link to Facebook (you'll probably want to check *Do not add link to Facebook* too in this case).
+Since version 1.163 you can clear all errors for the current user using an option in the settings tab 'Misc'.

 = E20 I get 'Error validating access token: The session has been invalidated because the user has changed the password' =